The Gay Place: Models for Arthur Fenstemaker

 Although many believe that the character of Governor Fenstemaker is based on Lyndon Johnson) there are many dissimilarities.
-Johnson was never the governor of Texas, and at the time of the book's writing had only served as a legislator.
+Johnson was never the governor of Texas, and at the time of the book's writing had served as a U.S. congressman and U.S. senator, as well as the U.S. Senate Majority Leader.
 Several people, including Brammer's wife at the time, claim that Governor Earl Long of Louisiana was a major influence.
 Others say that Brammer repeatedly said that Fenstemaker was based on former Texas Governor Beauford H. Jester, and pointed to important events in the book which mirrored events in Jester's life.

 Title reference

 The title comes from a line in an F. Scott Fitzgerald poem, "Thousand-and-first Ship," which begins:

 Reception

 The book was not a commercial success, but was widely praised by critics.
 Willie Morris called the novel "The best novel about American politics in our time."
 David Halberstam called it one of two classic American political novels (the other one being All the King's Men).
 Gore Vidal also called it an American classic.
 In 2005, Christopher Lehmann called the book "the one truly great modern American political novel."

 Brammer won the Houghton Mifflin Literary Fellowship Award for the book in 1960.

 Lyndon Johnson claimed not to have read past the first 10 pages of the book, but responded by denying Brammer White House press credentials.
 It is generally believed that he did this at the behest of his wife Ladybird, whose portrait as Sweet Mama Fenstemaker in the book is a caricature.